yvesheri4/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Plasma physics
-  - Artificial Intelligence
+  - Machine learning
-  - Computational methods
+  - Computational methods in physics and engineering

 # Education to show in About widget
 education: